Miaohua9/miaohua9.github.io/_projects/project-013.md

 ---
-title: "MediTalk: A Multi-Agent Speech-to-Note Assistant for Clinical Documentation"
+title: "MediTalk(CCM-HealthDoc): A Multi-Agent Speech-to-Note Assistant for Clinical Documentation"
 excerpt: "Developed MediTalk, a bilingual speech-to-note clinical documentation assistant for an ACT clinic that converts complete voice dictation into structured clinical reports and SOAP-style notes.
 The system combines real-time STT fallback, LLM-based post-correction, domain-specific hotword vocabularies, homophone disambiguation, and dosage normalization to improve